-At Alabama Power, we care about helping our community members in need.
-We developed several programs to assist you in paying your power bill.
+We care about helping our neighbors in need.
+There are several programs and tools available to assist customers who are having trouble paying their power bill.
 Explore the options below to see if you are eligible.

 A program in partnership with the Salvation Army, Project SHARE helps pay the wintertime energy bills of low-income Alabamians who are age 60 or older and/or disabled.
 During the summer, people with medical emergencies also may be assisted, if funds are available.
-Customers wanting to request energy assistance through Project SHARE can apply at their local Salvation Army office or by calling 205-328-2420.
-Alabama Power customers wanting to help others can donate by checking the Project SHARE on their Alabama Power bill.
+You can apply for assistance from Project SHARE at your local Salvation Army office or by calling 205-328-2420.
+You can help your neighbors by supporting Project SHARE.
+Donate via your Alabama Power online account.

 We provide several programs for customers with special needs, including alternate payment dates for people who rely on monthly government checks.
 We also offer Braille and large-print bills as well as telecommunications services for the deaf.